 But, what they don't tell you about - and I just looked at the CDC's travel website on Ghana to check - are the eensy-weensy bugs.
 The bacteria that can infect even the smallest cut - or bite - especially if you scratch it.

 What looked like a basic mosquito bite scab (yes, I had scratched it - in my sleep most likely) one day, started to swell and turn red by that night.
 I put Neosporin on it, but it didn't help.
 Fortunately, Leslie had packed me an Azithromycin five-day dose pack and I started taking it the next morning (OK, OK, I was in denial the night before - surely a good night's sleep, blah, blah, blah...).
-Anyway, by that next night (even having started the antibiotics), my foot was the size described (twice that in the photos) and I couldn't walk it hurt so much.
-That was the night I had the dreams.
+Anyway, by that next night (even having started the antibiotics),

 Anyway, all is well now.
 The swelling is down, the redness is fading, and Leslie has come down off the ceiling - although I think she's still cranky with me for not going to the doctor.